-- the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims, or
+- the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims, or

 - the data subject has objected to processing pursuant to Article 21(1) pending verification of whether the legitimate grounds of the controller override those of the data subject.

-If a data subject wishes to avail himself of this right to restriction of processing, he or she may, at any time, contact an employee of the controller.
+If a data subject wishes to avail himself of this right to restriction of processing, he or she may, at any time, contact the data protection officer of the controller.

 - Right to object: